Kathy Heivilin, BS, CPIA, RBP

 III.
 Position Statement

-The University of Montana strongly encourages investigators to pursue adoption of companion animals as pets when they are no longer appropriate for research and teaching.
+The University of Montana strongly encourages investigators to pursue the adoption of companion animals as pets when they are no longer appropriate for research and teaching.
 However, the IACUC recognizes that adoption cannot be accomplished for all companion animals, nor is it deemed appropriate for animals with certain health conditions or those exposed to experimental conditions that could potentially jeopardize the animal's health status or ability to thrive in a new environment.

 A. The animal must be in good health and of acceptable behavior.

 B. If any drugs (FDA- approved human or veterinary) have been administered to the